cacquani/how_to_simulate_a_self_driving_car/README.md

 ## Credits

-The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
-I've merely created a wrapper to get people started.
+The credits for this code go to [naokishibuya](https://github.com/naokishibuya), Siraj also created a wrapper to get people started.
+I fixed what I think is a bug to hopefully ensure it runs smoothly for everyone.